A-Slimani/ufc-data-project/README.md

     - Percentages wins / losses etc.
     - most amount of x wins e.g. submissions
 - Display the data with a visualisation tool e.g. Power BI
+- Fix so that dbt can run on airflow (currently cant)
+- Change fighters columns from (first, last) name to just one column

 ### Low Priority
 - Include other information for fighters (will need to scrape other websites)